Simplicial Chern-Weil theory for coherent analytic sheaves, part I: Simplicial connections

-are true morphisms.\footnote{The pullbacks act on both the vector bundle and the connection simultaneously: we do \emph{not} mean e.g. `pull back the vector bundle on the nerve by $\nerve{\bullet}f_p^i$ and the connection by $\id$'; we mean `pullback \emph{both} the vector bundle on the nerve and the connection by $(\nerve{\bullet}f_p^i\times\id)$'.} \end{definition}
+N.B.
+The pullbacks act on both the vector bundle and the connection \emph{simultaneously}: we do \emph{not} mean e.g. `pull back the vector bundle on the nerve by $\nerve{\bullet}f_p^i$ and the connection by $\id$'; we mean `pullback \emph{both} the vector bundle on the nerve and the connection by $(\nerve{\bullet}f_p^i\times\id)$'. \end{definition}

 \begin{remark} The individual connections $\nabla_p$ making up a simplicial connection $\nabla_\bullet$ on $\mathcal{E}^\bullet$ are connections on $\overline{\mathcal{E}^p}=\pi_p^*\mathcal{E}^p$, \emph{not} on $\mathcal{E}^p$ itself. \end{remark}